desiderati/commons/README.md

 All project changes will be documented in this file.

+#### [2.3.7] - 2020-05-19
+- Some code review.

 #### [2.3.6] - 2020-05-14
 - Fixed a bug related to the banner.txt file creation.
-There's a bug with the flatten plugin, which replaces the placeholders when defined inside the <profile> tag.
+There's a bug with the Maven Flatten Plugin, which replaces the placeholders when defined inside the <profile> tag.

 #### [2.3.5] - 2020-05-08
-- Configured the flatten plugin.
+- Configured the Maven Flatten Plugin.
 The ${revision} placeholder will only work if you use this plugin.
 See: https://blog.soebes.de/blog/2017/04/02/maven-pom-files-without-a-version-in-it/

 #### [2.3.4] - 2020-05-08 (Do not use this version, it will not work!)
 - Configured the ${revision} placeholder.